Hua Siong College of Iloilo: Recent events

 In 1975, HSCI was recognized under the name of Iloilo Central Commercial High School or ICCHS.
 During this time, enrollees increased to 1800.

 Because of the rapid increase of population, two more buildings were built.
-The Cho Tiak Hall and the Po Kim Bi Hall were renovated in 1984.
+The Cho Tiak Hall and the Po Kim Bee Hall were renovated in 1984.

-HSCI was Grand Slam Champion in the basketball field.
+HSCI was Grand Slam Champion in basketball.

 The Alumni Association sponsored a “Light for Progress” movement- rallying alumni, parents and friends from all walks of life throughout the country to raise funds for the procurement of an adjacent lot (with an area of 1225 square meters) upon which a beautiful Alumni Park and a modernized Kindergarten Department were constructed.
 These facilities were turned over to the school during its 75th Foundation Day.

 In 1992 the Board of Trustees began construction of a school building adjoining the Antonio Uy Si Kai stage.
 The new five-storey building houses the school canteen in the ground floor, which sells books and other school materials and snacks.
 The ten classrooms at each level answered the perennial problem of the lack of classrooms.

 The second floor has a T.H.E.
 Room on the second floor, a Speech Laboratory and Computer Rooms at the third and fourth level.
 On the fifth floor is the Alumni Hall with a Conference and Audio-Visual rooms.

 As of 1996, the student population had increased to 2,000.

 Each year HSCI has participated in activities undertaken by the Department of Education, Culture and Sports, by the private sector and organizations in events like sports, cultural and academic competitions.
 Graduates in past years have passed 100% in the National Secondary Assessment Test (NSAT).

 The school announced the opening of college business courses during the 2013 Chinese New Year Festival of Iloilo.
 The school will be renamed Hua Siong College of Iloilo, Inc. (HSCI).